NewCenturyParty/21st_Century_Act/21st_Century_Act/09_Part_IX_Economic_Democracy.md

 (2) Without limiting the generality of subsection (1), Century Bank may, for the purposes of fulfilling its mandate, have such powers and functions as the following:

-(3) Acquire, hold, lease, develop, manage, and dispose of real and personal property;
+    (a) Acquire, hold, lease, develop, manage, and dispose of real and personal property;

-(2) Enter into contracts, agreements, joint ventures, memoranda of understanding, or other arrangements with any person, entity, level of government including Indigenous governing bodies, co-operatives, or non-profit organizations for the purposes relating to banking services of any kind relating to Century Bank’s mandate;
+    (b) Enter into contracts, agreements, joint ventures, memoranda of understanding, or other arrangements with any person, entity, level of government including Indigenous governing bodies, co-operatives, or non-profit organizations for the purposes relating to banking services of any kind relating to Century Bank’s mandate;

-(3) Where appropriate, consult and collaborate with the Bank of Canada on matters of shared interest concerning financial stability, while maintaining full operational independence in the fulfillment of its distinct mandate under this Act;
+    (c) Where appropriate, consult and collaborate with the Bank of Canada on matters of shared interest concerning financial stability, while maintaining full operational independence in the fulfillment of its distinct mandate under this Act;

-(4) Provide capital, specifically patient capital, to all federal bodies and institutions that are a part of enacting any part of this Act;
+    (d) Provide capital, specifically patient capital, to all federal bodies and institutions that are a part of enacting any part of this Act;

-(5) Provide direct financing and low-interest, patient, loans to co-operatives, community land trusts, non-profits, individuals, Indigenous nations and municipalities launching public ventures;
+    (e) Provide direct financing and low-interest, patient, loans to co-operatives, community land trusts, non-profits, individuals, Indigenous nations and municipalities launching public ventures;

-(6) Conduct and support research, innovation, and skills development related to looped economics, Economic Democracy, and the financial instruments and programs envisioned by this Act;
+    (f) Conduct and support research, innovation, and skills development related to looped economics, Economic Democracy, and the financial instruments and programs envisioned by this Act;

-(7) Develop, publish, and maintain the Dignified Assessment Protocol, in consultation with the Dignity Directorate, as the sole public-interest model for assessing financial reliability, pursuant to Part IV, Title XV of this Act;
+    (g) Develop, publish, and maintain the Dignified Assessment Protocol, in consultation with the Dignity Directorate, as the sole public-interest model for assessing financial reliability, pursuant to Part IV, Title XV of this Act;

-(8) Employ such officers and employees as are necessary for the proper conduct of its work;
+    (h) Employ such officers and employees as are necessary for the proper conduct of its work;

-(9) Make by-laws respecting the administration of its affairs; and
+    (i) Make by-laws respecting the administration of its affairs; and

-(10) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.
+    (j) Do all such other things incidental or conducive to the attainment of its mandate and exercise of its powers.

 ### Section 241: Core Programs

 (1) Century Bank, in fulfilling its mandate, shall implement the following core programs:

-(2) Personal Bank Services, otherwise known as Century Accounts, which will provide such things as individual, no fee, full service, fully featured digital bank accounts to any individual in Canada.
+    (a) Personal Bank Services, otherwise known as Century Accounts, which will provide such things as individual, no fee, full service, fully featured digital bank accounts to any individual in Canada.
 The personal banking services division of Century Bank shall also offer business loans, with patient capital and low-interest agreements for co-operatives, Indigenous governing bodies and municipalities launching public ventures;

-(2) Century Bonds, which are bonds, issued by the Century Bank, sold to domestic, international, and individual investors, credit unions, banks, unions, pension funds, municipalities, provinces, states, Central Banks, and whoever else believes in Canada with 25-year terms sold to average investors, and 50-to-100-year terms for long-term or institutional investors, each with purpose linked yields, marketed as patriotic acts of investment in Canada and Canadian renewal.
+    (b) Century Bonds, which are bonds, issued by the Century Bank, sold to domestic, international, and individual investors, credit unions, banks, unions, pension funds, municipalities, provinces, states, Central Banks, and whoever else believes in Canada, with 25-year terms sold to average investors, and 50-to-100-year terms for long-term or institutional investors, each with purpose linked yields, marketed as patriotic acts of investment in Canada and Canadian renewal.
 Century Bonds shall be sold in different variations including, but not limited to, the following:

-    (a) Climate Century Bonds.
+        (i) Climate Century Bonds.

-    (b) Green Infrastructure Century Bonds;
+        (ii) Green Infrastructure Century Bonds;

-    (c) Housing Century Bonds;
+        (iii) Housing Century Bonds;

-    (d) Dignity Century Bonds.
+        (iv) Dignity Century Bonds.

-    (e) Reconciliation Century Bonds.
+        (v) Reconciliation Century Bonds.

-    (f) Human Dignity Century Bonds;
+        (vi) Human Dignity Century Bonds;

-    (g) CCC Century Bonds;
+        (vii) CCC Century Bonds;

-    (h) Maglev Network Century Bonds;
+        (viii) Maglev Network Century Bonds;

-    (i) Satellite Constellation Century Bonds.
+        (ix) Satellite Constellation Century Bonds.

-(3) Long-Term Reserves, which shall be funded by revenues from the personal banking services, and a small portion of each Century Bonds sale, shall be held to ensure that there are necessary emergency funds for programs like the Dignity Dividend, as well as for emergency situations;
+    (c) Long-Term Reserves, which shall be funded by revenues from the personal banking services, and a small portion of each Century Bonds sale, shall be held to ensure that there are necessary emergency funds for programs like the Dignity Dividend, as well as for emergency situations;

-(4) The Loop Yield Framework program, which measures looped economic returns on every dollar spent by Century Bank and how it is circulated through the Canadian economy, and how many times it circulates before it returns to Century Bank in forms such as repayment.
+    (d) The Loop Yield Framework program, which measures looped economic returns on every dollar spent by Century Bank and how it is circulated through the Canadian economy, and how many times it circulates before it returns to Century Bank in forms such as repayment.
 Such framework shall measure the returns on its investments not just in dollars spent and circulated, but by tangible outcomes such as housing units built, clean energy generated, child care spaces created, elder care homes created, and emissions reduced;

-(5) The Century Bond Portal, which shall be a dashboard purchasers of Century Bonds will have access to, displaying their personal investment’s Loop Yield as detailed under subsection (1)(d);
+    (e) The Century Bond Portal, which shall be a dashboard purchasers of Century Bonds will have access to, displaying their personal investment’s Loop Yield as detailed under subsection (1)(d);

-(6) The Domestic Manufacturing and Supply Chain Resilience Program, where the Century Bank shall, in collaboration with the NCDA, and other relevant agencies, develop and finance a national strategy to re-shore and expand domestic explicitly eco-friendly, net-zero, manufacturing capacity in critical sectors, including, but not limited to, the following:
+    (f) The Domestic Manufacturing and Supply Chain Resilience Program, where the Century Bank shall, in collaboration with the NCDA, and other relevant agencies, develop and finance a national strategy to re-shore and expand domestic explicitly eco-friendly, net-zero, manufacturing capacity in critical sectors, including, but not limited to, the following:

-    (a) Renewable energy components.
+        (i) Renewable energy components.

-    (b) Telecommunications hardware; and
+        (ii) Telecommunications hardware; and

-    (c) Pharmaceutical production.
+        (iii) Pharmaceutical production.

-(7) The Small Business Wage Parity Program, which shall give grants and financial assistance to small businesses who apply and make accounts with Century Bank, helping them meet and compete with the new federal standards for wages and working hours established in this Act.
+    (g) The Small Business Wage Parity Program, which shall give grants and financial assistance to small businesses who apply and make accounts with Century Bank, helping them meet and compete with the new federal standards for wages and working hours established in this Act.
 Century Bank shall establish regulations for this program to define what a small business is for this program.

 ### Section 242: Governance